Description

 Introduction

-Neoliberalism has profoundly reshaped global economies and societies over the past few decades.
-Originating from economic theories that emphasize free markets, deregulation, and privatization, neoliberalism has led to significant social and economic changes.
+The introduction of this ideology has profoundly reshaped global economies and societies over the past few decades.
+Originating from economic theories that emphasize free markets, deregulation, and privatization, it has led to significant social and economic changes.

 However, its impact has sparked widespread debate, with critics pointing to increased inequality, weakened public services, and diminished democratic processes.